yazanMhussein/Tunify-Platform/README.md

 Relationships:
 A PlaylistSong belongs to one Playlist.
 A PlaylistSong belongs to one Song.

+# Repository Design Pattern

+ the Repository Design Pattern that mediates data to and from the database using collections of objects.
+ It provides a more object-oriented way to get access and manipulate data.
+A need was felt for abstraction from the data access layer to the business logic layer.

+# Benefits of the Repository Design Pattern

+Separation of Concerns:
+The Repository Design Pattern helps in cleaning the code base and makes it maintainable, separating data access logic from business logic.
+Testability:
+This facilitates mocking repositories for unit testing, hence improving testability.
+Flexibility:
+This makes it easy to replace the sources of data without changing the business logic.
+For example, you can change from a SQL database to a NoSQL database with very few changes.
+It has centralized data access logic, whereby every data access logic is kept in one place.
+This makes maintenance and update of the same easy to do.
+Reusability:
+It enables sharing of common data access code across different parts of the application.

+# Implementation in Tunify

+In the Tunify Web App responsible for data access to all entities, which involves Users, Artists, Albums, Songs, Playlists, and Subscriptions.
+Each repository provides methods to realize CRUD operations and abstracts underlying database interactions.

 # Getting Started
 To get started with Tunify, follow these steps: